-I encourage you right now, if you are reading this, not to give another excuse about why you can’t do one thing or another.
-I encourage you to change your mind, make the decision that you are going to succeed and continue to pursue what you consider to be success, despite the odds, despite your circumstances.
+I encourage you right now if you are reading this, not to give another excuse about why you can’t do one thing or another.
+I encourage you to change your mind, make the decision that you are going to succeed, and continue to pursue what you consider to be a success, despite the odds, despite your circumstances.
 All it takes is that you change your perspective about your situation if it’s not what you want it to be, and then take the first step toward achieving your goals.
 Stop giving yourself excuses and go be all you are destined to become.

 As always, I would love to hear your thoughts.
 Please leave a comment below: